 The air conditioning coil, which is called the evaporator coil, is essentially the most important part of your unit.
-It is comprised of a series of coils made from copper or steel that is covered by fins made of steel or aluminum.
+It is constructed of aluminum fins bonded to internally grooved aluminum tubing.
 As the warm air in your home passes over these coils, the heat is removed from the air and cooler air is filtered into your home via the system.
 The evaporator coil works directly alongside the condenser; the evaporator coil removes the humidity from the air and the condenser condenses this humidity into water for elimination.

 As a homeowner, it is likely that you don’t notice a problem with your air conditioning system until it runs continuously or not at all, the air in your home is too warm, or the airflow coming through your vents is significantly reduced.
 One of the main causes of reduced airflow is a frozen evaporator coil.
 The coil itself is typically located inside the air handling unit in your home.
 If air cannot flow through it freely due to a buildup of ice, then the air that is processed by the system lowers in volume and this becomes noticeable as your home gradually gets warmer.